2201monesh/frontend-mentor-challenges/challenge-solutions/interactive-rating-component-main/README.md

 - CSS Grid
 - Mobile-first workflow

-**Note: These are just examples.
-Delete this note and replace the list above with your own choices**

 ### What I learned

 In this frontend mentor challenge i created a interactive-rating-component-card, this challenge was really good and was helpful for me to revise properties like flexbox and some topics in javaScript.

-**Note: Delete this note and the content within this section and replace with your own learnings.**

 ### Continued development

 In future projects I would like to to focus more on advance CSS properties like CSS Grid and much more and will try to solve those challenges to get hands-on experience on styling components.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ### Useful resources

 - [Example resource 1](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) - This helped me for revising flexbox concepts easily.
 I really liked this pattern and will use it going forward.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author

 - Website - [Monesh Goyal](https://2201monesh.github.io/Monesh-Goyal/)
 - Frontend Mentor - [@2201monesh](https://www.frontendmentor.io/profile/2201monesh)
 - Twitter - [@GoyalMonesh](https://www.twitter.com/GoyalMonesh)

-**Note: Delete this note and add/remove/edit lines above based on what links you'd like to share.**

-**Note: Delete this note and edit this section's content as necessary.
-If you completed this challenge by yourself, feel free to delete this section entirely.**